Surgical Case Library

 Appendix

-Surgical Management of Neuroendocrine Tumors of the Appendix
+Surgical Management of Neuroendocrine Tumors of the Appendix.

-Neuroendocrine neoplasms of the appendix, formerly known as carcinoids, constitute the most prevalent tumors o...
+<p style="text-align: justify;"><strong><u>Neuroendocrine neoplasms of the appendix, formerly known as "carcin...

 Neuroendocrine tumors of the appendix are rare, with an incidence ranging from 0.15 to 0.6 per 100,000 per year.